If you’re Nigerian, you’ve probably heard of magun and how it works. If you’re Yoruba, you’ve definitely heard of it.

 - Somersault magun: This causes the offending man who sleeps with a charmed woman to start somersaulting.
 Once he hits a hat trick, he dies.

-- Penis cutting: Activates during sexual intercourse and glues the culprits together; they will remain that way until the person who placed the charm casts a separation spell.
+- Penis cutting: Activates during s3xual intercourse and glues the culprits together; they will remain that way until the person who placed the charm casts a separation spell.
 Most times, the culprits are publicly humiliated.

 - Thirst magun: Affects the man by making him unnaturally thirsty.
 This thirst grows and grows until he drinks himself to drowning.
 There is also another variant that makes the man crow like a cock; he dies after the hat trick.